Automattic/vip-cli/docs/ARCHITECTURE.md

    dependencies without updating `package.json`
 3. Run `npm run typescript:codegen:generate` - this will regenerate the types.

+#### Throubleshooting

+- You might encounter an error message saying GraphQL Document Validation failed with 4 errors;
+  Error 0: Unknown fragment "Software". - This is because the codegen script is looking for fragments in the schema.
+  You can skip this by adding the tag `gql` in the const appQueryFragments declaration (`export const appQueryFragments = gql(...)`.

 ## Alerting

 There are no alerts.